 C. Review and Approval of Budget.
-The Board shall be responsible for reviewing and approving the Budget in accordance with the Charter and applicable law.
-At the direction of either NHA or the Board, with the approval of the Board, the Budget shall be amended from time to time as necessary.
+The Board shall be responsible for reviewing, revising and approving the Budget in accordance with the Charter and applicable law.
+At the request of either NHA or the Board, with the approval of the Board, the Budget shall be amended from time to time as necessary.

 D. Board Spending Account.
-Notwithstanding any other provision of this Agreement to the contrary, each school year during the Term, NHA shall allocate to an account controlled by the Board an amount equal to the lesser of: (i) 2% of state per pupil aid reflected in the Budget for that respective school year, or (ii) \$35,000 (the "Board Spending Account").
+Notwithstanding any other provision of this Agreement to the contrary, each school year during the Term, NHA shall allocate to an account controlled by the Board an amount equal to the lesser of: (i) 2% of state per pupil aid reflected in the Budget for that respective school year, or (ii) \$40,000 (the "Board Spending Account").
 The aforesaid amount shall be deposited by NHA into the Board Spending Account pro-rata during the course of the School's school year as Revenues are received.
 All funds in the Board Spending Account are the property of the School and may be used by the School at the discretion of the Board.
-Funds in the Board Spending Account that are not spent by the School during the school year shall carryover annually.
+Funds in the Board Spending Account that are not spent by the School during the school year shall carry over annually.

 Items purchased by NHA for the School and paid for by the School with funds from the Board Spending Account, such as non-proprietary instructional and/or curriculum materials, books, supplies and equipment, shall be the property of the School.
 The property of the School excludes items leased, financed or purchased by NHA with the Fee (as defined below).
-NHA agrees not to add any fees or charges to the cost of equipment, materials or supplies purchased by NHA at the request of or on behalf of the School with funds from the Board Spending Account.
-NHA, in making such purchases for the School pursuant to this subsection, shall comply with applicable law, as if the School were making such purchases itself from a third party, and shall provide the Board, upon request, available documentation evidencing the costs associated with such purchases.
+NHA agrees not to add any fees or charges to the cost of equipment, materials or supplies purchased by NHA at the request of or on behalf of the School pursuant to this subsection, shall comply with applicable law, including section 1274 of the Code, as if the School were making such purchases itself from a third party, and shall provide the Board, upon request, available documentation evidencing the costs associated with such purchases.
 NHA shall maintain a listing of all assets owned by the School and shall provide the list to the Board annually upon request.